simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Oct 26 0030 UTC
+:Issued: 2024 Oct 27 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Oct 26-Oct 28 2024 is 4.67 (NOAA Scale
+The greatest expected 3 hr Kp for Oct 27-Oct 29 2024 is 5.00 (NOAA Scale
 G1).

-NOAA Kp index breakdown Oct 26-Oct 28 2024
+NOAA Kp index breakdown Oct 27-Oct 29 2024

-             Oct 26       Oct 27       Oct 28
+             Oct 27       Oct 28       Oct 29
-00-03UT       4.00         2.00         3.00
+00-03UT       3.67         3.67         3.33
-03-06UT       4.67 (G1)    2.00         2.67
+03-06UT       3.67         4.67 (G1)    3.67
-06-09UT       3.67         1.67         1.67
+06-09UT       3.33         5.00 (G1)    3.33
-09-12UT       3.00         1.67         2.00
+09-12UT       3.00         4.67 (G1)    3.33
-12-15UT       3.00         1.33         2.00
+12-15UT       2.67         3.67         3.00
-15-18UT       2.67         2.00         2.00
+15-18UT       2.33         3.00         2.67
-18-21UT       2.00         2.00         1.67
+18-21UT       1.67         1.67         2.67
-21-00UT       2.33         2.33         2.00
+21-00UT       2.67         2.00         1.33

-Rationale: Periods of G1 (Minor) geomagnetic storming are likely on 26
-Oct due to possible CME effects coupled with CH influence.
+Rationale: G1 (Minor) conditions or greater are likely on 28 Oct due to
+anticipated onset of a CME that left the Sun on 26 Oct.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
-below S-scale storm level thresholds.
+above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Oct 26-Oct 28 2024
+Solar Radiation Storm Forecast for Oct 27-Oct 29 2024

-              Oct 26  Oct 27  Oct 28
+              Oct 27  Oct 28  Oct 29
-S1 or greater   10%     10%     10%
+S1 or greater   99%     50%     50%

-Rationale: The greater than 10 MeV proton flux is expected to remain at
+Rationale: S1 (Minor) or greater conditions are expected to continue
-background levels, with a slight chance for S1 (Minor) solar radiation
-storms, on 26-28 Oct.
+through 27 Oct, with continued elevated favorable conditions 28-29 Oct
+as significant regions rotate closer to center disk.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24
+Radio blackouts reaching the R3 levels were observed over the past 24
 hours.
-The largest was at Oct 25 2024 0733 UTC.
+The largest was at Oct 26 2024 0719 UTC.

-Radio Blackout Forecast for Oct 26-Oct 28 2024
+Radio Blackout Forecast for Oct 27-Oct 29 2024

-              Oct 26        Oct 27        Oct 28
+              Oct 27        Oct 28        Oct 29
-R1-R2           70%           70%           70%
+R1-R2           75%           75%           75%
-R3 or greater   15%           15%           15%
+R3 or greater   30%           30%           30%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
+Rationale: R2 (Moderate) radio blackouts are expected, with a change of
-slight chance for R3-Strong radio blackouts, on 26-28 Oct as more of the
-magnetically complex area of regions transits further across the SE
-portion of the solar disk.
+R3 (Strong), from 27-29 Oct due to several complex regions on the
+visible disk.

 ```